iNephron/W-PCT-E/ReadMe.rst

 * To reproduce figures from the article use the Python code: ``Figures_W_PCT_E.py``.

+To ensure your Python environment has the required Python modules used in these scripts, but sure to perform something similar to ``pip install -r requirements.txt`` as appropriate for your platform and Python environment.

 The various findings reported in the article can be reproduced using these scripts in the following manner.

 1. To reproduce the published observations and predictions of [Weinstein2007]_, reader needs to tune the model parameters accordingly by defining ``if2007 = 1`` in ``W-PCT-E-Glob.py``.